Polish football in the interwar period: National Team 1922–1926 – First victory

 Back in December 1921, just after Hungary vs. Poland friendly, officials from both federations agreed that the next game would take place in Poland.
 As in early 1920s, Cracovia was regarded as the most influential club, the first international on Polish soil took place on Cracovia's stadium.
-The Hungarians supposedly were happy with this, as Kraków is in southern Poland, quite close to Budapest.
+The Hungarians were allegedly happy with this, as Kraków is in southern Poland, quite close to Budapest.

 The game occurred on 14 May 1922.
 Polish football fans must have been in great anticipation of this event, because they filled up the stadium, with 16,000 of them showing up.
 Supporters intent on seeing this historic game came not only from Kraków, but also from other parts of the country.
 They were disappointed – Poland lost to its renowned rival 0-3 but, according to some sources, white-reds did not deserve such harsh punishment.

 Two weeks later, Polish team went a long way to Stockholm, to face Sweden.
 This time, at the Olympic Stadium, with 16,000 spectators, Poland won the first game in its history.
 The Poles beat their opponents 2–1, with goals by Józef Klotz (on a penalty kick) and Józef Garbień.
 It must be mentioned, that in 1922 it took almost four days for the Poles to get by trains and ferry from Kraków, via Warsaw, Berlin, Stralsund and Malmö, to the capital of Sweden.

 This victory, over an experienced Swedish side, was a turning point for the Poles.
 The National Team quickly took advantage of it, as more nations showed interest in facing white-reds.
 On 3 September 1922, in Cernăuţi, Poland tied 1–1 with Romania and on October 1, in Zagreb, Poles beat Yugoslavia 3–1, with two goals by Józef Kałuża.

 In 1923, the first game occurred as late as 3 June.
 In Kraków, the Poles lost 1–2 to Yugoslavia (goal by Kałuża).
 This goal is also significant – it was the first one scored on home turf.
 Fans had to wait for next match until 2 September, when in Lwów, on the Czarni Lwów's stadium, Poland tied 1–1 with Romania.
 Soon after, white-reds traveled north.
 On September 25 in Helsinki, Poland lost 3–5 to Finland, two days later, in Tallinn, the Poles beat Estonia 4–1.
 The last game in 1923 took place in Kraków.
 On 1 November, the Poles tied 2–2 with Sweden.